izeigerman/parsecat/README.md

 All common numeric types are supported: `byte`, `short`, `int`, `long`, `float`, `double`, `bigInt` and `bigDecimal`.

 #### JSON parser
-The JSON parser was added as a reference implementation and a good example of expressive power of parser combinators.
+The JSON parser has been added as a reference implementation and a good example of expressive power of parser combinators.
 The entire implementation is less than 60 LOC and could've been a part of this README, but instead you may find it here: [https://github.com/izeigerman/parsecat/blob/master/json/src/main/scala/parsecat/parsers/json/JsonParsers.scala](https://github.com/izeigerman/parsecat/blob/master/json/src/main/scala/parsecat/parsers/json/JsonParsers.scala).
 ```scala
 scala> :paste
 // Entering paste mode (ctrl-D to finish)